SWC-OSG-Workshop/2015-10-27-duke/novice/DHTC/04a-ScalingUp.md

     ./SA_Opt $1

 that loads the module `matlab/2014b` and executes the MATLAB compiled binary `SA_Opt`.
-The only required⋅ argument is a numerical⋅label that would be attached with the name of the output file.⋅
+The only required⋅ argument is a numerical label that would be attached with the name of the output file.

-## Job submision⋅
+## Job submision

 We submit the job using `condor_submit` command as follows

-▷⋅⋅⋅$ condor_submit SA_Opt.submit //Submit the condor job description file "SA_Opt.submit"
+    $ condor_submit SA_Opt.submit //Submit the condor job description file "SA_Opt.submit"

 Now you have submitted the an ensemble of 10 jobs.
 The jobs should be finished quickly (less than an hour).
 You can check the status of the submitted job by using the `condor_q` command as follows

-▷⋅⋅⋅$ condor_q username  # The status of the job is printed on the screen.
+    $ condor_q username  # The status of the job is printed on the screen.
 Here, username is your login name.

 Each job produce rosen-sa-opt$(Process).dat file, where $(Process) is the process ID that runs from 0 to 9.⋅

-## Post process⋅
+## Post process

 After all jobs finished, we want to gather the output data.
 The script `post-script.bash` gathers the⋅ output values and numerically sort them according to function values.⋅